itsnikhil/blog/content/posts/Is pythonic way the better way.md

 This tuple unpacking not only makes code more readable but also handles the state better.

 ## List comprehension
 Most people working with python at a certain point of time discover about list comprehensions which are shorthand syntax of writing for a loop.
-The shorter pythonic way using list comprehension.
 ```py
 a = [i**2 for i in range(10)]
 ```